Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Lifespan is 10-12 years making them one of the longest living large and giant breeds.
 I have seen some well taken care of dogs live to be 16 which is amazing for such a big dog.

 These are a great family and guard dog.
 If you have livestock, they will help keep them rounded up.
-You need to take care when it comes to training them since they are a dog that can be trained to be more aggressive than is normally ok.
+You need to take care when it comes to training them since they are a dog that can be trained to be more aggressive than is normally okay.
 They like to herd up people too and might try to stand in your way at times if they want you to be somewhere.

 Use caution when buying a purebred German Shepard.
 My husband was given a puppy for his 16 birthday, and the poor dog only lived to be five despite a lot of veterinarian treatments.
 Some breeders test for genetic issues and some will if you ask but not otherwise.